Denzaaaaal/SFIA2/README.md

 ## Trello Board

 Trello was the chosen tool used to manage the project and is a software implementation of the kanban board.
-This particular view helped me to adhere to the agile methodology.
+This particular view helped me to adhere to the agile methodology and manage my projects workload.
 The work was only considered done when the feature was tested and implimented into the application.
 ### MoSCoW Analysis

 #### Must have